MSP MCU Programmer and Debugger

 - Up to 4x faster read/write speeds than the previous version of the FET programmer, MSP-FET430UIF

-Creating MCU software usually requires downloading the resulting binary program to the MSP device for validation and debugging.
-The MSP-FET provides a debug communication pathway between a host computer and the target MSP.
+It supports programming and real-time debugging over both JTAG and SBW interfaces.
 Furthermore, the MSP-FET also provides a Backchannel UART connection between the computer’s USB interface and the MSP UART.
 This affords the MSP programmer a convenient method for communicating serially between the MSP and a terminal running on the computer.
 It also supports loading programs (often called firmware) to the MSP target using the BSL (bootstrap loader) via UART and I2C communication protocols.

 The USB interface connects the MSP-FET to the computer, while the 14-pin connector provides access to the MSP debug emulation port – which consists of either a standard JTAG interface or by using the pin-saving Spy-Bi-Wire (2-wire JTAG) protocol.